- Dr Oliver Neubauer

 Doctor in Natural Sciences (University of Vienna)

-Applied human physiology, Molecular and integrative mechanisms, Exercise and nutrition interventions, Translational physiology, Promoting physiological function and health, Skeletal muscle physiology, Exercise immunology, Skeletal muscle - immune interactions, Recovery from exercise, Sports nutrition and exercise metabolism
+Applied physiology, Nutrition and exercise interventions in human studies, Molecular and integrative mechanisms, Translational physiology, Promoting physiological function and health, Skeletal muscle, Immune system, Skeletal muscle - immune interactions, Recovery from exercise, Sports nutrition and exercise metabolism

 Research Area and Interests